jbonaiuto/perceptual-choice-hysteresis/README.md

 # perceptual-choice-hysteresis
-Simulation and analysis code for Bonaiuto, de Berker, Bestman "Neural hysteresis in competitive attractor models predicts changes in choice bias with non-invasive brain stimulation"
+Simulation and analysis code for Bonaiuto, de Berker, Bestmann "Neural hysteresis in competitive attractor models predicts changes in choice bias with non-invasive brain stimulation"

 Required python libraries and versions are listed in requirements.txt